Read original article in Green Biz.

 “We’re looking at how distressed a community is and layering that analysis into our exploration,” said Laura Zapata, Clearloop’s chief executive officer.
 “This is something that we’re really trying to be thoughtful about because of where we’re coming from, as people from the middle part of the country.”

 Clearloop was founded by three Tennesseans committed to bringing domestic renewable energy to America’s southern states, a region long dependent on coal and ranking as the sixth-largest global carbon emitter.
 The founders also saw a need by smaller companies under pressure from bigger suppliers to offset the carbon footprints of the products they make.
 For many companies, the carbon offset market is bewildering and opaque — more designed for giant corporations than the myriad smaller companies in massive corporate supply chains.
-Clearloop clients tangibly offset and lower their carbon footprint by putting capital towards the installation of solar farms in communities with particularly dirty electricity grids and by making it easy.
+Clearloop clients tangibly offset and lower their carbon footprint by putting capital towards the installation of solar farms in communities with particularly carbon intense electricity grids and by making it easy.

 The idea for Clearloop came from former Tennessee Gov. Phil Bredesen, a maverick Democrat and entrepreneur.
 Zapata, a long-time communications executive, had worked on Bredesen’s unsuccessful run for Senate in 2018.
 Bredesen approached Zapata and their former campaign manager, Bob Corney, to figure out if the idea of turning carbon offsets into renewable energy development could be a business.
 The three of them launched Clearloop together, and shortly thereafter, Zapata was asked to be CEO.
 For a child of immigrants who moved from Colombia to the United States when she was 10, it was the opportunity of a lifetime.